Utena - cookie catalog

 Episode 2, Chu-Chu

 When Utena meets Chu-Chu for the first time, Chu-Chu is hiding and eating a cookie.
 Here, Utena has removed the teapot that Chu-Chu was hiding behind.
 (Or appeared behind.
 As the teapot flipped around to point to whoever had the conversational initiative, Chu-Chu was not in view.)
 It looks like a chocolate chip cookie.
 The cookie is round—actually, it is chewed into a heart shape.
 The cookie seems to predict Anthy’s love of Utena.
-Alternately, since the male bananas likely refer to Akio, they point to Anthy’s love of Akio.
-The table is Utena’s pink shading to purple, so it could be either or both.
 Unusually, crumbs are not flying.
+For the bananas, see spinning roses - banana frame.

 Chu-Chu’s behavior is interesting.
 Chu-Chu reflects Anthy’s feelings, hiding out of sight.
 Chu-Chu is suspicious at first, but Utena is kind to Chu-Chu and the two quickly get along, a hint that Anthy will come to like Utena too.
 Here Chu-Chu predicts the future rather than reflecting the present.
 Chu-Chu is complicated.